danieldkim/charlotte/README.md

-* though old script tags are removed from the DOM when caching is disabled, they do not get removed from the list of scripts on the Scripts panel in the WebKit Developer Tools. you end up with lots of duplicates in the list very quickly as you click around in your app. this can make it difficult to find the right script to set a breakpoint in. for this reason, you'll probably want to enable caching when you need to use the debugger.
+* though old script tags are removed from the DOM when caching is disabled, they do not get removed from the list of scripts on the Scripts panel in the Developer Tools in Chrome. you end up with lots of duplicates in the list very quickly as you click around in your app. this can make it difficult to find the right script to set a breakpoint in. for this reason, you'll probably want to enable caching when you need to use the debugger. **Note**: inline scripts are used in non-Chrome environments when caching is disabled. these do not even appear at all in the Scripts panel in Web Inspector desktop Safari.

 ## Versioned Asset Deployment